-May 2017 Zifan Gong's manuscript on cell-penetrating peptide translocation in Candida cells is accepted by Peptide Science.
-Stay posted to find out when it's available online!
+May 2017 Zifan Gong's manuscript on cell-penetrating peptide translocation in Candida cells is accepted by Protein Science.
+Read it online here!

 May 2017 Svetlana Ikonomova is awarded the Outstanding Graduate Assistant Award by the University of Maryland Graduate School.
 We already knew she was outstanding, so we're happy others are recognizing it, too!
 Read more here.

 April 2017 Parisa receives second place in the health category for her poster on engineering antibodies at the University of Maryland's Graduate Research Appreciation Day.
 Congratulations, Parisa!